 Option #23: Simple Skillet Okonomiyaki

-For those who have been to Osaka, I bet you all heard of the famous Okonomiyaki.
+Okonomiyaki is a familiar street dish for those who have been to Osaka.
 This savory pancake is indeed one of the most common street foods in that Japan’s city.

 Surely, you can prepare your own homemade version at home for this recipe.
 All your cooking will take place in a single skillet, which is so convenient.